This is one of the most curious bars of Barcelona. Café-Restaurante

 la corpenta d’en Lerroux.

-Escrivia paraulotes amb la punta
+Escrivia paraulotes amb la

 del seu llapis,